-The data controller must be able to demonstrate the effectiveness of their privacy governance program when needed – especially if requested to do so by the the national authority.
+The data controller must be able to demonstrate the effectiveness of their privacy governance program when needed – especially if requested to do so by the national authority.

 The legal consequences for non-compliance can include fines of 2% of a company’s annual turnover, up to 50 million Brazilian reais (currently roughly €8M or US$9M), per violation.
 But perhaps equally as concerning are the other potential corrective actions that may be taken against those who are found to be in violation.

 The legal consequences for non-compliance can include fines of 2% of a company’s annual turnover, up to BRL 50 million (€8M)

 Under the LGPD, the Brazilian Data Protection Authority has corrective powers which include issuing warnings and fines, publicizing of the violation, and blocking or deleting the processing activities or personal data to which the infraction refers – this means that if the infraction occurred in regards to email address collection, the offending data controller could risk losing the entire associated email list.
 The Brazilian DPA may also demand that the database related to the incident be partially suspended for up to 6 months, potentially halting any other activities that might make use of said database.

-Additionally, like the GDPR, the LGPD allows users with a cause for action to seek civil damages (pecuniary or moral) for violation of the privacy law.
+Additionally, like the GDPR, the LGPD allows users with a cause of action to seek civil damages (pecuniary or moral) for violation of the privacy law.